raquentin/raquentin.github.io/content/notes/longest-sequences.md

   - linalg
 ---

-These are a type of [[dynamic-programming|Dynamic Programming]] problem where we're looking for common sequences of subelements within two or more elements.
+These are a type of [[dynamic-programming|dynamic programming]] problem where we're looking for common sequences of subelements within two or more elements.
 Most commonly, chars within a string.

-## Longest Common Substring
+## Longest common substring
 Given two strings $a_1$, $a_2$, return the largest substring present in both.

 ### Solution